tincotema/mcstas-python-wrapper/README.md

 # McStas Python Wrapper (mcpw)

+## Why jet an other python wrapper?

+You may ask your self, hey isn't there already [McStasScript](https://pypi.org/project/McStasScript/)?
+Yes there is.
+I began writing this before i knew that McStasScript exists and now this package contains features MCstasScript dosnt have.
+My task at and was to create a mcstas instrument capable of running as an virtual instrument behind our control software Nicos.
+So the mcstas instrument has to be controled by (mostly) similar variables as the components at the real experiment, including pre-calculated values.
+Also, the post processing needed several variables of the simulation to work properly. with a single framework providing the variables to both the simulation and the post processing, user errors can be eliminated and automatisation made easier.
+Furthermore our custom monitor needs extensive postprocessing to retreve our actual signal, for witch we allready had working scripts.
+So the necessity for the pre_simulation and post_simulation as well analyse functions, var_lists, etc.
+With this, you are able to compile your instrument, precalculate your variables or read them from a csv file, run your simulation(s), maybe postprocess the output to save space and analyse your results directly or at a later date with one command.

+If you have more ideas for usefull features, feel free to make a feature-issue on github or mergerequest of your own feature.

+## Installation

+Make shure you have a working installation of Mcstas for help see this [installation instruction](https://github.com/McStasMcXtrace/McCode/tree/master/INSTALL-McStas).

 If you are on windows, using the conda powershell deliverd with the mcstas installation use this command to install:

 	pyhton -m pip install mcpw